ptyadana/SQL-Data-Analysis-and-Visualization-Projects/readme.md

 + finding out who the best customer is
 + etc.

 ## [Restaurant & Library - Information & Patrons Project](SQL%20Code%20Challenges%20-%20Lynda)
 SQLite project for
-+ **In the Restaurant** - helping the Restaurant to manage customer information, reservations, orders and party invities in for Restaurant 20th Anniversary.
++ **[In the Restaurant](SQL%20Code%20Challenges%20-%20Lynda/In%20the%20Restaurant)** - helping the Restaurant to manage customer information, reservations, orders and party invities in for Restaurant 20th Anniversary.
-+ **At the Library** - helping the Library to manage the books statistics, check out and loan process, managing on due loans, encouraging patrons, etc.
++ **[At the Library](SQL%20Code%20Challenges%20-%20Lynda/At%20the%20Library)** - helping the Library to manage the books statistics, check out and loan process, managing on due loans, encouraging patrons, etc.

 ------------

+# Bootcamps

 ## [Ultimate MySQL](Ultimate%20MySQL)
 + data analysis challenges for Books and Authors